prevention-icon

 What are bird mites?

-Bird mites are tiny arachnids that are incredibly difficult to see, but make their presence known in a similar way to fleas and bed bugs.
+Bird mites are tiny arachnids that are incredibly difficult to see, but make their presence known similarly to fleas and bed bugs.
 As the name suggests, bird mites thrive by feeding off the blood of bird hosts and dwelling in their nests.
-Common on pigeons, sparrows, starlings and poultry, bird mites usually infest your home when you have pest birds living in or on your roof.
+Common on pigeons, sparrows, starlings and poultry, bird mites usually infest your home when pest birds live in or on your roof.

-Bird lice prefer bird blood, but when their bird host dies or moves location they will make their way down into the home and feed on pets and humans instead.
+Bird mites prefer bird blood, but when their bird host dies or moves, they will enter the home and feed on pets and humans instead.

-While pet and human blood keeps bird lice alive, it prevents them from reproducing and so they will usually die out within about three weeks of losing access to their bird hosts.
+While pet and human blood keep bird mites alive, it prevents them from reproducing.
+Their life cycle is not completed on humans, and they usually die within about three weeks of losing access to their bird hosts.

-What do bird lice and their bites look like?
+What do bird mites and their bites look like?

-Bird lice are very difficult to see – they are less than 1mm with a flat oval body.
-They are white/translucent coloured before feeding, red/brown immediately after feeding, then black after digesting their meal.
+Bird mites are very difficult to see – they are less than 1mm with a flat oval body.
+They are white/translucent coloured before feeding, red/brown immediately after feeding, and then black after digesting their meal.

 Unlike scabies mites, bird mites don’t burrow into your skin, instead leaving symptoms similar to the bites of fleas and bed bugs.
-The usually cause small red bumps and itching, which can sometimes be quite severe.
+They usually cause small red bumps and itching, sometimes quite severe.

-When should I be worried about bird lice?
+When should I be worried about bird mites?

 Though they are small in size, bird mites can cause big headaches if left unchecked.
 There are several reasons to get on top of an outbreak quickly: